-- 6) If all effects of an infill project were either analyzed in a prior EIR or are substantially mitigated by uniformly applicable development policies or standards, CEQA does not apply to the project, and the lead agency shall file a Notice of Determination. - 7) Effects of an infill project that either have not been analyzed in a prior EIR, or that uniformly applicable development policies or standards do not substantially mitigate, are subject to CEQA.
+- 6) If all effects of an infill project were either analyzed in a prior EIR or are substantially mitigated by uniformly applicable development policies or standards, CEQA does not apply to the project, and the lead agency shall file a Notice of Determination. - 7) Effects of an infill project that either have not been analyzed in a prior EIR, or that uniformly applicable development policiesor standards do not substantially mitigate, are subject to CEQA.
 With respect to those effects of the infill project that are subject to CEQA, the checklist shall indicate whether those effects are significant, less than significant with mitigation, or less than significant.
-If there are one or more "Significant Impact" entries when the determination is made, an infill EIR is required.
+If there are one or more "Significant lmpact" entries when the determination is made, an infill EIR is required.
 The infill EIR should be limited to analysis of those effects determined to be significant.
-(Sections 15128, 15183.3(d).) - "Less Than Significant With Mitigation Incorporated" applies where the incorporation of mitigation measures will reduce an effect of an infill project that is subject to CEQA from " Significant Impact" to a "Less Than Significant Impact."
+(Sections 15128, 15183.3(d).) - 8) "Less Than Significant With Mitigation Incorporated" applies where the incorporation of mitigation measures will reduce an effect of an infill project that is subject to CEQA from "Significant Impact" to a "Less Than Significant Impact."
 The lead agency must describe the mitigation measures, and briefly explain how those measures reduce the effect to a less than significant level.
 If the effects of an infill project that are subject to CEQA are less than significant with mitigation incorporated, the lead agency may prepare a Mitigated Negative Declaration.
 If all of the effects of the infill project that are subject to CEQA are less than significant, the lead agency may prepare a Negative Declaration. - 9) This is only a suggested form, and lead agencies are free to use different formats; however, lead agencies should normally address the questions from this checklist that are relevant to an infill project's environmental effects in whatever format is selected. - 10) The explanation of each issue should identify: - a) the significance criteria or threshold, if any, used to evaluate each question; and - b) the mitigation measure identified, if any, to reduce the impact to less than significance.

-Issues
+Issues:

-Less Than Significant or Less han Significant with Mitigation Incorporated No Impact Analyzed in the Substantial Mitigated b Uniformly Applicable Development Policies I. AESTHETICS.
-Except as provided in Public Resources Code Section 21099_Wwould the project;: organisan mpac , , , , , , , , , , , , , , , , , , , , , 5,,,,, a) Have a substantial adverse effect on a scenic vista? b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? c) Sin non-urbanized area, substantially degrade the existing visual character or quality of public views of the site and its surroundings?
-[Public views are those that are experienced from publicly accessible vantage point.)
-If the project is in an urbanized area, would the project conflict with applicable zoning and other regulations governing scenic quality? d) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area? · 🗆 II.
-AGRICULTURE AND FORESTRY RESOURCES.
-In determining whether impacts to
+Significant Impact Less Than Significant or Less than Significant with Mitigation Incorporated No Impact Analyzed in the Prior EIR Substantially Mitigated by Uniformly Applicable Development Policies I. AESTHETICS , Except as provided in Public Resources Code Section 21099, would the project: a) Have a substantial adverse effect on a scenic vista? b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? c) In non-urbanized areas, substantially degrade the existing visual character or quality of public views of the site and its surroundings?
+(Public views are those that are experienced from publicly accessible vantage point.)
+If the project is in an urbanized area, would the project conflict with applicable zoning and other regulations governing scenic quality? d) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area?